 - The pumice stone could be larger and more well-placed

 2. Comfortology Deep Foot Spa Massager

 The Comofortology model is essentially a smaller version of the Kendal unit, yet it’s still deeper than most foot baths with an 11″ basin height.
 A couple of features we like more in this unit are the 4 automatic massage rollers compared to 2 in the Kendal, and larger wheels.
 This unit also features the convenience of a remote to eliminate the need to bend over to adjust the settings on the control panel.

 Of all the models currently available, the Comfortology model offers one of the fastest heating times (just 8 minutes) with its recirculating system.
 The spa water passes through the heating element in the base of the machine before being released at the top to provide a warming waterfall effect.
 This system also makes it easier to adjust temperatures faster to your liking.

-This unit fits up to a men’s size 12 foot compared to size 16 offered by the Kendal.
+This unit fits up to a men’s size 12 feet compared to size 16 offered by the Kendal.
 Also, there’s no pumice stone in the base of the Comfortolgy massager.
 All in all, this unit is better and more affordable for people with small to normal size feet, while the Kendal model is the better choice for people with big feet.

 - Bigger wheels than the Kendal model

 - More automatic massage rollers than the Kendal